-However, the fragmented system environment introduces risks related to system access and change management, and we have accordingly designated this as We noted certain weaknesses related to a key audit matter.
+However, the fragmented system environment introduces risks related to system access and change management, and we have accordingly designated this as a key audit matter.

 Our response to the risks related to the fragmented system environment included both testing of IT controls and tests of details.